This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What is a Water Moccasin?

 Before you can protect yourself, you need to know what you’re dealing with.
-Water moccasins are often misunderstood, so let’s clear up exactly what they are and what makes them unique.
+Water moccasins are venomous snakes with some unique traits that set them apart from harmless water snakes.

 Scientific Name and Classification